IncDrops/PollitGo/README.md

-# Firebase Studio
+# Firebase Studio Next.js Starter

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter project for Firebase Studio, pre-configured with NextAuth.js for authentication and Stripe for payments.

-To get started, take a look at src/app/page.tsx.

 ## Environment Variables: Crucial for Local & Deployed Apps

 This project relies heavily on environment variables for configuration, especially for sensitive API keys and application settings.

-### For Local Development: `.env.local` File
+### For Local Development: `.env.local` File (Project Root)

 You **MUST** create a `.env.local` file in the root of your project (at the same level as `package.json`).
 This file is listed in `.gitignore` and **should never be committed to version control.**